A-Breeze/deploying-machine-learning-models/README.md

 I spent some time trying to get VSCode to work inside JupyterLab on Binder, using the potential solution from here: <https://github.com/betatim/vscode-binder>.
 However, I was not successful, so concluded it was sufficient to use JupyterLab only.
 Also see my attempts here: <https://github.com/A-Breeze/binder_tests>.

 <p align="right"><a href="#top">Back to top</a></p>

+## Further ideas
+- Add Swagger UI view for the `ml_api` using flasgger: <https://github.com/flasgger/flasgger>
+- Convert `ml_api` from a Flask API to using [Flask-RESTX](https://github.com/python-restx/flask-restx) or Flask-RESTful.
+Not much difference, as per <https://stackoverflow.com/a/41783739>.
+- Remove comments from the PyCharm lint tests (e.g. `# noinspection PyShadowingBuiltins`) and run `pylint` tests instead.